jbcodeforce/aws-studies/docs/data/index.md

 ## [AppSync](https://docs.aws.amazon.com/appsync/latest/devguide/what-is-appsync.html)

 AWS AppSync provides a robust, scalable GraphQL interface for application developers to combine data from multiple sources, including Amazon DynamoDB, AWS Lambda, and HTTP APIs.

+AppSync may be combined with DynamoDB to make it easy to build collaborative apps that keep shared data updated in real-time.

 ## Amazon QLDB